GriffithsLab/LabNotebook/content/positions/_index.md

 ## PostDocs

-We are looking for a post-docs with a background in neuroimaging and/or computational neuroscience to lead a project on computational modelling of neural dynamics in relation to EEG-TMS, plasticity, and personalized anatomical+functional connectivity models.
+We are looking for a post-docs with a strong background in neuroimaging and/or computational neuroscience to lead a project on computational modelling of neural dynamics in relation to EEG-TMS, plasticity, and personalized anatomical+functional connectivity models.
 See the full description [here](https://www.grifflab.com/files/KCNI_WBMG_PostDocAd_Feb2019.pdf).

 ## Graduate Students

-We are looking for Masters and PhD students with strong computational skills and interest in neuroimaging, computational neuroscience, and cognition + mental health.
-Interested students please get in touch at john.griffiths@camh.ca, including full transcripts and a 1-page statement of your interests and why you think you would be a good fit for the lab.
+We are looking for Masters and PhD students with strong computational skills and a keen interest in neuroimaging, computational neuroscience, and cognition and mental health.
+Interested students please get in touch at john.griffiths@camh.ca, including a full university transcript, resume/CV, and a 1-page statement of your research interests that also clearly outlines why you think you would be a good fit for the lab.

 ## Undergraduate Students

 We are also looking for undergraduate students with some experience in programming and data analysis.
-Interested students should contact Dr. Griffiths with a few sentences outlining their interests and a list of relevant coursework.
+Interested students should contact Dr. Griffiths at john.griffiths@camh.ca, including your current university transcript showing grades and relevant coursework, and a few sentences that outline your interest in joining the lab.